wiicode/cybersecurity-framework/bronze-training/background-boards/board-planning-response.md

 ###
 **Q4.
 As an** organization**, how would we know when an incident occurred?**

-This incorporates two aspects; what are the triggers that can tell us an incident has happened, and how do we then share that information within the organisation?
+This incorporates two aspects; what are the triggers that can tell us an incident has happened, and how do we then share that information within the organization?

 When considering what might trigger an incident, you need to consider: